omkaaaaaar/FastAPI/README.md

 - _Previous ML Monolithic Architecture :-_ ML Model <--> Backend <--> Frontend
 - _Present ML API Architecture :-_ ML Model <--> Backend <--> API
 - For the multiple platform it is same as the DB based we discussed earlier above in the problem case

+---

+### Video 2: FastAPI Philosophy

+#### FastAPI?

+FastAPI is a modern, high-performance web framework for building APIs with Python